jbouwh/smtp-starttls-ciphers/README.md

 ![image](https://user-images.githubusercontent.com/7188918/131850223-0a237cc9-b7a5-46cd-9a98-f3e8c66be8b1.png)

+###  dane-check

+A bonus is the `dane-check` script that verifies the DANE setup for MTA.

+Use the command in the form `./dane-check smtp.example.com` to validate DANE.

 > Note that only TLS 1.2 or TLS 1.3 are advised protocols to use regardless of the used ciphers.